jennhoward/HowardJenniferIT1025/Unit6/readme.md

 # Internet Architecture
 ## Internet Protocol
 * What is an IP address and what is the difference between IPv4 and IPv6?

+IPv4 is the pool of availalable unallocated addresses for the original Internet Protocol, and they have been fully allocated to Internet Service Prodivers and users.
+IPv6 is the next generation of the Internet Protocol which have massively bigger address space than IPv4.

 * Find the IP address of your computer by typing ipconfig at the command prompt (refer back to the "Operating Systems" module for details.)
 Take a screenshot of the command without including the IP address to show your success, name the file ipconfig and upload to the lab folder on GitHub.

+There is no command "ipconfig" in the MAC world.
+I looked up directions on "computer confiruation" and found the directions I screen-shotted with the requested info.

 * What is ICANN and how do they contribute to the global Internet?

 ## TCP/IP